Is It Safe to Travel to Jordan in 2026?

 Do not travel due to the risk of terrorism and crime.

-Do not travel due to the threat of cross-border violence, terrorism, and crime.
+Do not travel due to the continued threat of cross-border violence.

 ▶Mansheyat al Ghayyath

-Do not travel due to the threat of cross-border violence, terrorism, and crime.
+Do not travel due to the risk of terrorism and unrest.

 Do not travel due to the risk of terrorism and crime.